-with probability at least $1 - o(1 / \sqrt{\log n})$. \end{lemma} The proof of this lemma is based on the fact that $\hxt$ is a product between $\xz$ and a matrix polynomial of $\I$, $\Mo$, while $\txt$ is a product between $\xz$ and a matrix polynomial of $\I$, $\Ms$.
+\end{lemma} The proof of this lemma is based on the fact that $\hxt$ is a product of $\xz$ and a matrix polynomial of $\I$ and $\Mo$, while $\txt$ is a product between $\xz$ and a matrix polynomial of $\I$ and $\Ms$.
 We prove the lemma by comparing the two matrix polynomials.
 We remark that \cref{lem:hxt-txt} holds regardless of the small initialization, but it relies on the randomness of $\xz$.